alwynlombaard/GenericMsmqMessageProcessing/README.md

 ###Server###

-Declare a Handler for it.
+Declare a handler for it.

 ```C#
 class MyMessageHandler : IMessageHandler <MyMessage>